 Ref.
 What are the hazards?
 Who might be harmed and how?
 What actions are required to reduce risk?
 Who is the action with?
-When should the action be taken?
-Should an ambulance be required, GSC staff shall phone an ambulance immediately and wait with the slope user/provide further first aid until the paramedics arrive.
-7 Tow - Poma tow and travelator Slope Users Personal injury A GSC instructor shall give all clients a full demonstration on the correct use of the tows before their client's first use of the tow.
+When should the action be taken? user/provide further first aid until the paramedics arrive.
+8 Tow - Poma tow and travelator Slope Users Personal injury A GSC instructor shall give all clients a full demonstration on the correct use of the tows before their client's first use of the tow.
 GSC staff shall monitor the slope regularly to ensure that all slope users are competent and safe in using the tow.
-Should a slope user fall off the tow, the emergency stop buttons shall be used where required to avoid collisions with other slope.
+Should a slope user fall off the tow, the emergency stop buttons shall be used where required to avoid collisions with other slope users on the tow.
 GSC staff shall monitor and control the queue at the bottom of the tows to ensure that slope users are standing in a safe location, especially where there is a risk of a slope user being hit by a Poma tow on the main slope.
-GSC Staff Before and during slope use 8 Collision with barrier GSC Staff Slope Users Non-Slope Users Personal injury GSC instructors shall ensure that slope users are skiing on a slope and at a height appropriate to the slope user's abilities and the slope/weather conditions.
-GSC Staff During slope use 9 Collision with other slope users GSC Staff Slope Users Non-Slope Users Personal injury GSC staff shall continuously monitor the slopes to ensure that all slope users are in control of their speed and line.
+GSC Staff Before and during slope use 9 Collision with barrier GSC Staff Slope Users Non-Slope Users Personal injury GSC instructors shall ensure that slope users are skiing on a slope and at a height appropriate to the slope user's abilities and the slope/weather conditions.
+GSC Staff During slope use 10 Collision with other slope users GSC Staff Slope Users Non-Slope Users Personal injury GSC staff shall continuously monitor the slopes to ensure that all slope users are in control of their speed and line.
 GSC instructors shall ensure that the people in their lessons are in control and aware of their responsibilities to other slope users.
+GSC instructors shall ensure that Level 1 (beginner) lessons only ski unassisted when they have the ability to do so.
+GSC instructors shall develop lesson plans to take other slope users into account.
 GSC Staff During slope use